 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Three hut circles at the north end of Vogwell Down is a Bronze Age settlement site located in Devon.
-The monument comprises three circular stone-founded structures typical of domestic occupation during the later Bronze Age period, when such settlements were established across the upland regions of south-western England.
-The hut circles represent evidence of permanent or semi-permanent habitation on Vogwell Down, contributing to understanding of Bronze Age settlement patterns and land use in Devon's moorland landscape.
+Three hut circles at north end of Vogwell Down is a Bronze Age settlement site located on Vogwell Down in Devon.
+The monument comprises three circular or oval structures characteristic of domestic occupation during the later Bronze Age, representing evidence of domestic habitation and land use in the upland regions of Devon during this period.
+Such hut circles are a common feature of Bronze Age settlements on Devonian moorland, indicating sustained occupation and pastoral or mixed agricultural economy.
+The site contributes to understanding Bronze Age settlement patterns and the utilisation of upland landscapes in the South West during prehistory.

 Three hut circles at north end of Vogwell Down is a scheduled monument protected by Historic England under reference 1002595.
 View the official record →

-Three hut circles at the north end of Vogwell Down is a Bronze Age settlement site located in Devon.
+Three hut circles at north end of Vogwell Down is a Bronze Age settlement site located on Vogwell Down in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002595.

 Three hut circles at north end of Vogwell Down is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002595.